AmadGakkhar/Logistic_Regression_Code/README.md

 Python Implementation of Logistic Regression

-Classification Dataset is rom Kaggle.
+Tried to do it without using sci-kit learn functions Classification Dataset is from Kaggle.